mento-protocol/docs/README.md

 **For:** Readers who want to understand how the protocol works under the hood.

-- **[FPMMs](dive-deeper/fpmm/README.md)** — Why Mento uses oracle pricing (and why curve-based AMMs don’t work well for FX), how Fixed-Price Market Makers work: the invariant, operations, rebalancing, and liquidity strategies.
+- **[FPMMs](dive-deeper/fpmm/README.md)** — Why Mento uses oracle pricing (and why curve-based AMMs don’t work well for FX), how Fixed-Price Market Makers work, and how Mento currently relies on Chainlink as its oracle source.
 Subpages cover oracles & circuit breakers and TradingLimitsV2.
 - **[CDPs](dive-deeper/cdp.md)** — How collateralized debt positions back synthetic Mento stables (e.g. GBPm).
 - **[The Reserve](dive-deeper/the-reserve.md)** — How USDm and EURm are backed by the Reserve; two backing models (Reserve vs CDP).
 - **[Protocol Economics](dive-deeper/protocol-economics.md)** — Value flows, fees, incentives, and revenue (FPMM, CDP, MENTO).